sin5678/inav_cn_wiki/Supported-boards.md

 ### Boards based on F1 CPUs

 These boards are not recommended for new setups.
 They are very limited in memory and don't support many features of the INAV.
-In general F1 boards are limited to only UBLOX GPS protocol, don't have BLHeli Passthrough, don't have LEDSTRIP, only support a few felemetries (LTM and maybe FrSky) etc.
+In general F1 boards are limited to only UBLOX GPS protocol, don't have BLHeli Passthrough, don't have LEDSTRIP, only support a few telemetries (LTM and maybe FrSky) etc.

 ### Boards based on F3/F4/F7 CPUs

-These boards are powerfull and in general support everything INAV is capable of.
-Limitations are qute rate and are usually caused by hardware design issues.
+These boards are powerful and in general support everything INAV is capable of.
+Limitations are qute rare and are usually caused by hardware design issues.

 ### Boards documentation

-See the [docs](https://github.com/iNavFlight/inav/tree/master/docs) folder for addiotional infomation regards to many targets in INAV, to example help in finding pinout and features.
+See the [docs](https://github.com/iNavFlight/inav/tree/master/docs) folder for additional information regards to many targets in INAV, to example help in finding pinout and features.
 _Feel free to help improve the docs._

 ### Sponsored and recommended boards